 As a knowledge-led, Property Management company we’d like to think we know the industry pretty well.
 New-to-the-market landlords often ask us what are the costs of being a landlord?
 For some, property investment is second nature, but for those who perhaps fall in to the industry or are exploring other revenue streams, Seraph are here to help.
 A property investment can be very profitable, but can also come with certain financial restraints and if not dealt with effectively can become a time-consuming task.

 Using a local and reputable letting agent, that communicates with your Property Management company is a great way to ensure there are no void periods at your property.
 If tenants are on a periodic contract, they must provide a minimum of one month’s notice, which gives a letting agent enough time to let your property for the day after the existing tenant vacates.
-This is different to if you have a student property to let, to view this type of let see a Landlords Guide to Student Lettings.
+This is different to if you have a student property to let.
 Helping you to reduce your void periods not only eliminates rental voids but also council tax and utility bills that you would be responsible for during an unoccupied period.

 Providing a safe home for your tenants is a priority and is also a legal requirement.
 There are annual checks such as gas safety checks which need to be carried out on each appliance by an approved engineer.
 Smoke alarms and carbon monoxide alarms are also a legal requirement in rental properties.
 There must be at least one smoke alarm on every storey of a property, as well as carbon monoxide alarm in any room where solid fuel is used.
 Landlords are also encouraged to install these alarms in all rooms with gas appliances.
 These must be tested at the beginning of each tenancy to avoid fines of up to £5,000.
 See our recommended gas engineer.